chrispedersen37/chrispedersen37/README.md

 # 💫 About Me:
 🐝I'm a developer, studying software engineering at Baldwin Wallace University.<br>🌍I am currently working on a patient record software, partnering with Mission Guatemala.
-I also help develop a software we use on campus called Campus Plate.<br>📱I am passionate about application development, on mobile, web, and some other personal projects.<br>🤝I am always open to collaborating with other growing software developers.
+I also help develop a mobile app we use on campus called Campus Plate.<br>📱I am passionate about application development, on mobile, web, and some other personal projects.<br>🤝I am always open to collaborating with other growing software developers.

 ## 🌐 Socials: